Why You Should Never Extrapolate Intumescent Fireproofing Coating Thicknesses with Structural Steel

 As intumescent fireproofing coatings react to heat exposure from a fire, they form a thick char that insulates the coated steel from the heat source.
 With thicker coating applications, the char itself is also thicker and heavier.
 Danger presents when that char becomes too heavy to remain adhered to the steel substrate.
 In such cases, the char will likely fall off, removing the protective coating material with it and leaving structural steel exposed directly to heat.
 That steel may therefore not meet the required hourly rating that the rest of the structural steel does, creating a potential weak point that increases the risk of a catastrophic collapse.
 This phenomenon can apply to both columns and beams, but it is particularly dangerous with a beam.

-Preventing Coating Thickness Extrapolations
+Preventing Intumescent Fireproofing Thickness Extrapolations

 What can be done to prevent the use of extrapolated thicknesses?
 Here are several recommendations: